Walking in the Heel of the Italian boot

 Lecce-Otranto-Gagliano del Capo-Gallipoli-Porto selvaggio-Nardò-Galatone

-Salento is a province of Apulia, the easternmost region of Italy.
+A relaxing walking tour in Salento, a province of APULIA, the easternmost region of Italy.
 Situated in the middle of the Mediterranean Sea, it keeps the memory of the different civilizations who have lived in these areas, from the Messapis to the Greeks, from the Romans to the Normans.
 It was an important area subject for a long time to maritime attacks by the Saracens.
 Witnesses of this period are the coastal watchtowers.
 This area is famous all over the world for its cuisine, the blue sea and beaches and for the rhythm of its folk music: the Pizzica.

 Your hiking tour starts in Lecce, a Baroque city with important Roman ruins.
 Take your time to wander through the narrow streets of golden sandstone, for finding hidden piazzas and to enjoy a delicious lunch in one of the wine bars or cozy restaurants, where tasty dishes like the cecamariti pancakes prepared with zucchini, tomatoes, onion and chopped chili and Pucce sandwiches stuffed with meats, cheeses, cold cuts, vegetables in oil and olives.